Should Bruins Pursue Any Of These Red Wings Said To Be Available?

 The Bruins’ depth on the blue line has been tested with injuries to Matt Grzelcyk all season, plus more recent ailments to Lauzon and Zboril.
 However, John Moore has done fine enough in a pinch, Connor Clifton can play on his off side and Urho Vaakanainen was good in his season debut.

-Staal is more than just a depth defenseman, but at this point in his career doesn’t represent that much of an upgrade over what the Bruins currently have.
+Staal is more than just a depth defenseman, but at this point in his career, he doesn’t represent that much of an upgrade over what the Bruins currently have.

 The player who makes the most sense is Ryan.